YongHeng0430/GPU-Test/README.md

 # GPU-Test
-A software for testing the performance of the GPU
+An application that tests the GPU performance